Dealing with an energy account when a friend or family member has passed away

 If you'd rather speak to our dedicated bereavement notification team, call us on 0808 101 4115.
 The lines are open Mon-Fri 8am–6pm and Sat 8.30am–2pm.

 Information we’ll need

 Please include the following information when you contact us (or have it to hand if you call):

-Your name and contact details, including an address where we can write to you and a phone number
+- Your name and contact details, including your phone number and an address where we can write to you

 In some circumstances we may also need to see a death certificate, coroner’s certificate, grant of probate or letters of administration.